 Gratitude and mood

-Although again, we don’t necessarily know why gratitude impacts mood in positive ways, I’d argue that we don’t really need to.
-Simply understanding that gratitude can make you feel better is enough reason to begin your own practice!
-Let’s take a quick look at how you can get started.
+Although again, we don’t necessarily know why gratitude impacts mood in positive ways, do we really need to?
+I don’t think so; simply understanding that gratitude can make you feel better is enough reason to begin your own practice!
+So let’s get you started:

 3 Simple Steps to Beginning a Gratitude Practice